major/rhel7stig-sphinx/doc/source/medium.rst

 Description
 ~~~~~~~~~~~

 Firewalls protect computers from network attacks by blocking or limiting access to open network ports.
-Application firewalls limit which applications are allowed to communicate over the network.

-Satisfies: SRG-OS-000480-GPOS-00227, SRG-OS-000480-GPOS-00231, SRG-OS-000480-GPOS-00232
+Application firewalls limit which applications are allowed to communicate over the network.\n\nSatisfies: SRG-OS-000480-GPOS-00227, SRG-OS-000480-GPOS-00231, SRG-OS-000480-GPOS-00232

 Check
 ~~~~~